netdata/netdata/packaging/installer/methods/kickstart.md

 ### Static builds

 We publish pre-built static builds of Netdata for Linux systems.
-Currently, theseare published for 64-bit x86, ARMv7, and AArch64 hardware.
-These static builds are able to operate in a mostly self-contained manner, only requiring a POSIX compliant shell and a supported init system.
+Currently, these are published for 64-bit x86, ARMv7, and AArch64 hardware.
+These static builds are able to operate in a mostly self-contained manner and only require a POSIX compliant shell and a supported init system.
 These static builds install under `/opt/netdata`.
 If you are on a platform which we provide static builds for but do not provide native packages for, a static build will be used by default for installation.